Chris Albertson: Career

 In 1971, Albertson co-produced and hosted The Jazz Set, a weekly television program that was aired from coast to coast by Public Broadcasting Service (PBS) Public television and featured such guests as Charles Mingus, Bill Evans, Randy Weston, Jimmy Heath, and Ray Bryant.

 At this time, he was also producing reissues for Columbia Records, including the complete Bessie Smith LP sets.
 His work on these albums won Albertson 1971 two Grammy awards (one in the Best Album Notes category for "The World's Greatest Blues Singer" and a Grammy Trustees Award), a Billboard Trendsetter Award and the Montreux Jazz Festival's Grand Prix du Disque.

 His standard work, Bessie, a biography of Bessie Smith, first appeared in 1972, with a revised and expanded version published by Yale University Press in 2003.
 The revised biography was inducted into the Blues Foundation's Blues Hall of Fame in the Classic of Blues Literature Hall of Fame category in May 2012.
 In 2015, HBO premiered a biopic, Bessie, starring Queen Latifah in the title role, but Albertson's book was not credited as its basis.

 Albertson wrote television documentaries, including The Story of Jazz and My Castle's Rocking (a bio-documentary on Alberta Hunter), as well as articles and reviews for various publications, including Saturday Review and Down Beat.
 He was a contributing editor for Stereo Review magazine for 28 years.

-Albertson was found dead in his Manhattan apartment on April 24, 2019.
+Albertson died at age 87 on April 24, 2019 in his Manhattan home.
+The New York Times said, “His death was confirmed by Gary King, a longtime friend, who found Mr. Albertson's body.
+No cause was given, but he had been ill for some time, Mr. King said.”